 All ECO nozzles and low permeation hose connections shall not leak.
 The absence of liquid leaks may be verified by visual inspection for seepage or drips.

-CERTIFICATION OF ECO NOZZLES AND LOW PERMEATION HOSES
+Certification of ECO Nozzles and Low Permeation Hoses

 The Executive Officer shall certify only those ECO Nozzles and low permeation hoses that, based on testing and engineering evaluation of that component’s design, component qualities, and performance, are demonstrated to meet all applicable requirements of this certification procedure.
 Steps and conditions of the certification process, along with the Sections of this document that describe them, are outlined below.

 Application Process Section 5 (Nozzles) Section 14 (Hoses)